liesnikov/extensible-elaborator/abstract/main.md

 ##### Tactic arguments #####

 Similarly, we can declare a type `TacticArgument t A` which computes to `A`.
-We need the parser to desugar a definition like
+We need the parser to desugar a definition borrowed from Agda manual

 ```agda
 clever-search : Term -> TC Term